Macrometacorp/docs/docs/collections/documents/indexing/working-with-indexes.md

 In case that the index was successfully created, an object with the index details is returned.

-Looks up a fulltext index:

-`collection.lookupFulltextIndex(attribute, minLength)`

-Checks whether a fulltext index on the given attribute *attribute* exists.

 ### Fulltext C8QL Functions